 2010 FIFA World Cup South Africa is the follow up to the successful FIFA 10.
-While the yearly soccer game focuses more on club teams, the FIFA World Cup video games focus more on the actual competition itself.
+While the yearly soccer game focuses more on club teams, the FIFA World Cup video games' attention shifts to the actual competition itself.
 Even though only 32 teams make it through to the group stages, EA has managed to bring in almost all of the nations that have taken part in the qualification stages as well.

-The World Cup is one of the most anticipated sporting events around the world, and it's no surprise that a game like this would garner so much hype and reputation.
-This year, it's being set in South Africa for June of 2010, and all 32 teams that have qualified are ready to compete on the world's grandest stage and compete for the gold.
+The World Cup is one of the most anticipated sporting events around the world, and it's no surprise that a game like this would garner so much hype.
+This year, the competition is to be held in South Africa in June, and all 32 teams that have qualified are ready to compete on the world's grandest stage and attempt to win the FIFA World Cup Trophy.

 The graphics engine for FIFA 10 has been improved and features a new lighting model to give a more natural looking pitch.
 The visuals have also been changed to reflect the unique atmosphere of the World Cup.
 Confetti and streamers will appear on the pitch and crowds have been more accurately modeled featuring novelty dress and headgear as well as holding cards to reflect the nation they are supporting.
 Another visual feature to be included are the fully modeled managers for each team like those seen in the Euro 2008 game.

-The game also has new features not seen in previous installments as well as some memorable old ones.
-"Captain your Country" returns from Euro 2008 allowing you this time to import your Virtual Pro from FIFA 10 and putting you in the position of the captain of your team and leading them to the World Cup finals.
+The game also has new features not seen in previous instalments as well as some memorable old ones.
+"Captain your Country" returns from Euro 2008 allowing you this time to import your Virtual Pro from FIFA 10.
+Putting you in the position of the captain of your team and leading them to the World Cup finals.
 Scenario mode from 2006 FIFA World Cup will also return, allowing you to play and recreate memorable moments from previous World Cups.
 This year, it will include over 55 different scenarios to play out from previous World Cup finals.

 Improvements over FIFA 10

-EA Sports has announced that the 2010 FIFA World Cup South Africa video game has a vast array of improvements over the previous installment in the long running FIFA series.
+EA Sports has announced that the 2010 FIFA World Cup South Africa video game has a vast array of improvements over the previous instalment in the long running FIFA series.
 Ball control and one touch passes are improved slightly to give the player a more realistic touch and feel on the ball.
-Player fatigue also increases for teams playing on away turf as opposed to the home team having less of a chance for fatigue.
+Player fatigue also increases for teams playing on away turf while the home team have less of a chance of fatigue.
 Players can now also be injured outside of the qualifications and in their club teams.
 You'll be greeted with a notification letting you know how long a certain player is out for.

 User controlled celebrations are also improved, adding new and old celebrations and making it far less complex than previous versions.
 There is also an in game manual detailing each and every celebration available to the player, should you ever forget a few of them.
 Graphics have also been improved slightly, and player modules look much more realistic and up to date from FIFA 10.
 For newer players not familiar to FIFA's intricate control scheme, there is also an option to use only two buttons, allowing newer players a chance to get used to the game and encourage them to win the World Cup virtually.

-The game was on sale in the app store for a dollar in honor of the England - United States match.
+The game was on sale in the app store for a dollar to mark the England - United States match.

-- World Cup Mode - Take your country through the qualification stages, all the way to the group stages at the World Cup.
-Compete and make it through to the Round of 16, and you may eventually find yourself at the World Cup finals competing for the most prestigious award in the world.
+- World Cup Mode - Take your country through the qualification stages, all the way to the group stages at the World Cup Finals.
+Compete and make it through to the Round of 16, and you may eventually find yourself in the World Cup final competing for the most prestigious award in the world.